opendevsecops/lobby/IDEAS.md

 **Offensive Search** - an elastic search infrastructure for random indexes of data that can be used for offensive and perhaps defensive security.
 Imagine you are agregating a lot of interesting data but you don't know how to make sense of it.
 This could be the tool for the job.

 **VPN/SSH/Proxy Hopper** - simple container infrastructure to hop into a VPC remotely.
 This can be used to gain direct access to a well guarded network.

+**Infector** - a fully automated tool to propagate on top of cloud environments.
+This is for demo purposes only.
+This idea is heavily inspired by [Monkey](https://github.com/guardicore/monkey).
+The difference is that it should be written in Go instead of python so that it is easier to copy - also better cross-platform.
+If time allows, rust will be welcome too.